russ-schumacher/ats641_spring2022/lab2.md

 - The first time you run things, there may be some map files that need to be downloaded, which takes a little longer and gives  a warning.
 This is normal and won't happen after those files have been downloaded.

+- Now spend a little time experimenting with the code in this notebook, to get a sense for some of the options (for example, try changing the contour intervals, or the map boundaries, or the vertical level shown, etc.)

 - You may want to learn more about notebooks and how they work: a good resource is the Unidata training at [https://unidata.github.io/python-training/workshop/Jupyter_Notebooks/jupyter-notebooks-introduction/](https://unidata.github.io/python-training/workshop/Jupyter_Notebooks/jupyter-notebooks-introduction/)

 - When you're done with JupyterLab, simply go under the File menu and select "Shut down".
 Once this happens, you can close that browser window.